stevekinney/not-done/README.md

 Run `npm i -g yarn` to globally install Yarn

-The following commands will install the repo dependencies and start the Clipmaster application.
+The following commands will install the repo dependencies and start the application.
 ```
 npm i
 npm start